frederic-perez/AmE-dictionary/data/idioms.md

 __a living soul__ A person (who is alive).
 (Often used in the negative to mean “nobody.”) _Our engagement is a complete secret, so don’t tell another living soul, OK?_
 __a long row to hoe__ A particularly difficult or problematic task, situation, or set of circumstances to contend with or confront. _I know finishing this thesis will be a long row to hoe, but I’m actually looking forward to the challenge._
 __a losing game__ A failing or hopeless effort; a situation or activity that is ultimately futile or cannot be won.
 (Most often used in the phrase “play a losing game.”) _You’re playing a losing game if you think you can convince Sarah to go to college._
+__a man/woman on a mission__ A person who is fiercely determined to do or get what they want. _Janet stormed into work like a woman on a mission, heading straight into her boss’s office to demand a raise in her salary._
 __a match made in hell__ An extremely ill-suited pairing of people or things; a match that will result in a particularly negative or disastrous outcome.
 (A play on the more common phrase “a match made in heaven,” meaning the opposite.) _I can’t understand how John and Samantha are still together—they seem like a match made in in hell to me!_
 __a morning person__ Someone who is more active and alert in the early hours of the morning than later in the day; an early riser. _I tried dating a morning person once, but since I like to sleep in late, it didn’t really work out._
 __a mother hen__ A person who looks out for the welfare of others, especially to a fussy, intrusive, or overprotective degree. _My dad is pretty relaxed about most things, but he can be a bit of a mother hen when it comes to who I hang out with._